 The final example is a SUM formula.
 The formula is flagged because the reference includes a cell that is blank.

 So that's a few common examples of errors you might see flagged.
-As you can see, it's easy to disable a rule entirely, or even turn off background checking entirely, but if you're just getting started with formulas in Excel, I'd recommend you leave the flags enabled, with background error checking, and pay attention to the kinds of errors that are flagged.
+As you can see, it's easy to disable a rule individually or even turn off background checking entirely.
+But if you're just getting started with formulas in Excel, I'd recommend that you leave the flags enabled and pay attention to the kinds of errors that are flagged.

 As you gain more experience, you can experiment with ignoring or disabling rules that aren't helpful to you.

 The Excel MONTH function extracts the month from a given date as number between 1 to 12.
 You can use the MONTH function to extract a month number from a date into a cell, or to feed a month number into another function like the...

 The Excel SUM function returns the sum of values supplied.
 These values can be numbers, cell references, ranges, arrays, and constants, in any combination.
 SUM can handle up to 255 individual arguments.